abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 # Unsupervised Opinion Summarization as Copycat-Review Generation

-This repository contains the Python (PyTorch) codebase of [corresponding paper](https://arxiv.org/abs/1911.02247 ) accepted at ACL 2020, Seattle, USA.
+This repository contains the Python (PyTorch) codebase of [the corresponding paper](https://arxiv.org/abs/1911.02247 ) accepted at ACL 2020, Seattle, USA.